Nasa honours ‘hidden’ black female mathematicians

 "These female mathematicians were doing the heavy lifting in aeronautical research and many, many other fields long before those chunks of electronic circuitry became the defining feature of our life and work," she said at a Wednesday ceremony outside Nasa.

-In 2015, US President Barack Obama gave Johnson, who is now 100 years old, the Presidential Medal of Freedom, the highest civilian honor in the US.
+In 2015, US President Barack Obama gave Johnson, who is now 100 years old, the Presidential Medal of Freedom, the highest civilian honour in the US.

 Jackson and Vaughan died in 2005 and 2008, respectively.